Comoé National Park: Comoé National Park Research station

-The Comoé National Park Research Station, located in the Comoé National Park, Côte d'Ivoire, was founded by Professor Karl Eduard Linsenmair in 1989/90.
+The Comoé National Park Research Station, located in the Comoé National Park, was founded by Professor Karl Eduard Linsenmair, a German biologist, in 1989/90.
 Its state of the art facilities, with electricity, running water, Internet and a large climatised laboratory make it one of the most modern field stations in Africa.
 The research station was forced to close after the outbreak of the First Ivorian Civil War in 2002.
 After the end of the Second Ivorian Civil War in 2011 repairs at the station began and in 2014 the station had achieved again its full working capacity.
 The focus of the field-based research is on conservation, tropical ecology and behaviour.

 Comoé Chimpanzee Conservation Project (CCCP)

 From 2014 to the present, the CCCP has been working on research and conservation of the wild chimpanzees inhabiting a portion of the park and surrounding areas.
 This is an important population for the conservation of chimpanzees in Ivory Coast and the only one of savanna chimpanzees that is being studied in depth.
 Many students of different nationalities have collaborated and realized their Master's, graduate or PhD thesis in the frame of the project which also employs locals as a way to involve Africans in conservation.